-The State agrees to take timely and appropriate enforcement action and agrees to make significant noncomplier (SNC) determinations in a manner consistent with EPA's Hazardous Waste Civil Enforcement Response Policy dated March 1996, or any revisions thereto, and in accordance with VADEQ's Enforcement Manual, against all persons in violation of hazardous waste regulations, permit requirements, compliance schedules, and all other program requirements.
+The State agrees to take timely and appropriate enforcement action and agrees to make significant non-complier (SNC) determinations in a manner consistent with EPA's Hazardous Waste Civil Enforcement Response Policy dated March 1996 or any revisions thereto, against all persons in violation of hazardous waste regulations, permit requirements, compliance schedules, and all other program requirements.

-The State will maintain procedures for receiving and ensuring proper consideration of information about violations submitted by the public.
-The State agrees to retain all records for at least three years, unless there is an enforcement action pending.
-In that case, all records will be retained for three years after the action is resolved.
+The State will maintain procedures for receiving and ensuring proper consideration or information about violations submitted by the public.
+The State agrees to retain all records for at least three years unless there is an enforcement action pending.
+In that case all records will be retained until three years after the action is resolved.